dhis2/dhis2-docs/README.md

 #### Taking screenshots

 For screenshots of the DHIS 2 web interface, we recommend using Chrome browser, with the following two extensions:
 1. [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh?hl=en).
-Us this to set the resolution to **1440x900**
+Use this to set the resolution to **1440x900**
 2. [Fireshot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg?hl=en).
 Use this to quickly create a snapshot of the **visible part**

 > *Fireshot can even capture the full page, i.e. scrolled, if desired.
 It can also capture just a selected area (but the maximum width should always be 1440px)*